barracksiot/scenario-demo-v2/README.md

 * io.barracks.firmware.speed-sensor (require the device to have a speed sensor)
   * v1, a package that send speed statistics to barracks
 * io.barracks.firmware.trafic-counter (require the device to have a counter)
-  * v1, a package that send trafic statistics to barracks
+  * v1, a package that send traffic statistics to barracks
 * io.barracks.firmware.jam-detector (require the device to have both a counter and a speed sensor)
-  * v1, a package that send trafic status to barracks
+  * v1, a package that send traffic status to barracks

 You can check the file describing the deployment plan to see how we built those permissions :